Les Troyens

 DVD version to be presented.
 4.5 hrs runtime.

 Our presentation will start early at 3:00pm, pre-empting the afternoon HOA movie.
 We will have a pre-opera talk and a half-hour intermission after the first act.
 Please bring a sandwich or other shelf-stable food item.
-I plan to bring lemon bars to share.

 I also hope to have arranged for a quick coffee service from the Bistro, but no promises yet.